wookey-project/ewok-kernel/doc/index.rst

 Performances
 ^^^^^^^^^^^^

+TODO

 EwoK architecture
 -----------------

 Kernel architecture
 ^^^^^^^^^^^^^^^^^^^

-The Ewok kernel is divided into two main components: the **libbsp** and the **kernel** part.
+Ewok architecture is divided into two main components: the **libbsp** and the **kernel** part.

 .. image:: img/ewok_precise_arch.png
    :alt: Ework kernel architecture
    :align: center

-The **libbsp** is the hardware abstraction layer, hosting all the low level and arch-specific drivers (MPU, GPIOs, timers, DMAs, etc.).
+The *libbsp* is the hardware abstraction layer, hosting all the low level and arch-specific drivers (MPU, GPIOs, timers, DMAs, etc.).
-The **libbsp** is itself separated in two blocks:
+The *libbsp* is itself separated in two blocks:

    1. *SoC-specific drivers*, such as DMA or GPIO support for the STM32F407 board
    2. *Core-specific drivers*, such as MPU support for the Cortex-M4 ARMv7m micro-architecture

-The **kernel** part contains all specific high level content (scheduling, task management, syscalls, etc.) and uses the libbsp as a hardware abstraction for any low-level interaction.
+The *kernel* part contains all specific high level content (scheduling, task management, syscalls, etc.) and uses the libbsp as a hardware abstraction for any low-level interaction.